MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Removable-Packages/Removable-Packages.md

 ## Package Reference

 Below is a list of all packages that can be removed from Windows IoT Enterprise LTSC removable components along with the specific LTSC version that supports their removal.
-> [!Important]
->
->If you choose to remove any of these packages, you must ensure that your  solution does not rely on functionality of the removed package(s).
-You cannot restore the package without a full reinstall of Windows IoT Enteprise LTSC.

 | #| Package Name  | Description  |
 |--:|:-------------|--------------|